fozagtx/BasedX/README.md

-# Content Creator Assistant - AI-Powered Content Generation
+# BasedX - AI-Powered Content Generation

-An intelligent content creation assistant that helps builders and developers generate engaging content for X (Twitter) and create visual assets.
+BasedX is an intelligent content creation assistant that helps builders and developers generate engaging content for X (Twitter) and create visual assets.
 Features AI-powered text generation and image creation tools.

 ## Features